MOLAorg/mola/README.md

 ```

 ## License
-MOLA is released under the GNU GPL v3 license.
+MOLA is released under the GNU GPL v3 license, except noted otherwise in each individual module.
 Other options available upon request.